vvvv666/greenfield-docs/src/guide/concept/key-management.md

 ### System Options

-- **os**: This backend backend uses the `operating system`'s default credentials store to handle key storage operations securely.
+- **os**: This backend uses the `operating system`'s default credentials store to handle key storage operations securely.
 The keyring may be kept unlocked for the whole duration of the user session.

 - **memory**: This backend uses a transient storage, meaning that Keys are discarded when the process terminates or the type